1. What are smart meters?

 16. Where can I find the PUCN-approved rules governing NV Energy’s Refurbished analog meter option?

 17. Where can I find information about PUCN proceedings concerning smart meters?

 Visit the PUCN’s All Dockets web page to view filings made as part of the dockets listed below:

 - Docket No. 10-02009: The PUCN approved NV Energy’s request to set smart meters as the utility’s standard metering option for all classes of customers.

 - Docket No. 11-10007: The PUCN issued an order requiring NV Energy to implement a program to allow residential customers to opt-out of the utility’s smart meter program.

-- Docket 12-05003: The PUCN issued an order requiring NV Energy to implement a Trial Opt-Out Program that would allow participating customers to receive a non-communicating meter incapable of storing data, rather than a smart meter.
+- Docket 12-05003: The PUCN issued an order approving NV Energy’s Trial Opt-Out Program to allow participating residential customers to receive a non-communicating meter incapable of storing data, rather than a smart meter.